 The best format for the Wellbeing Atlas are horizontal photographs (landscape format)

 Consider your composition – the photos may however be cut

 - On the atlas the photos are sometime cut, use preview to make sure that you main subject in the photo is visual.

 - Where you place subjects within a photograph is called composition.
 Some examples:

 - The rule of thirds is a composition guideline that places your subject in the left or right third of an image, leaving the other two thirds more open.

 - Centered composition is a powerful way to draw attention to your main subject – the main subject is placed smack in the middle of the image frame.

 How to upload photos from your computer

-Step 1 Click on the button “Add image” to upload the main header image to the Wellbeing atlas.
+Click on the button “Add image” to upload the main header image to the Wellbeing atlas.

-Step 3 Click on “Add image” for “Additional header images”
+Click on “Add image” to add “Additional header images”.